null

 Coffee is something most people are used to buying from the grocery store.
 However, brands like Nossa Family Coffee have vastly changed this by building an ethical and transparent supply chain, offering superior quality products, and sharing their brand story successfully.
 They are a family-owned coffee company from Portland, Oregon that holds sustainability in equal regard to the quality of their coffee.

 Nossa Familia Coffee is a Certified B Corporation; they give 1% of sales back to charity and thoroughly assess their environmental impact annually.
-While Nossa sells coffee to other coffee shops and retailers, most of its sales generate through its coffee shops and its online sales of coffee beans.
+While Nossa sells coffee to other coffee shops and retailers, most of its sales are generated through its coffee shops and its online sales of coffee beans.
 They've created a beautiful 100% recycled custom shipping box in their signature red color, boosting their brand in a way that’s kind to the planet.

 Sand Cloud custom poly mailer in teal